-Below are five things you can do to seriously boost your social efforts over the next 12 months.
+Below are five things you can do to seriously boost your social marketing efforts over the next 12 months.

 Use Visual Content

 If the hockey stick traffic growth of Pinterest has taught us anything it’s that users seek out, consume, and go crazy for visual content.
-Marketo recently compiled an engaging infographic (see?
-Visual content) that showed how restructuring content to be more visual is the future of content marketing and a trend that your business should hop onto.
+Marketo recently compiled an engaging infographic (see? more visual content) that showed how restructuring content to be more visual is the future of content marketing and a trend that your business should hop onto.
 That means trading in some of those weighty words for items like photos, videos, memes, motion graphics, and other engaging content types for your audience to share across social platforms.
 Our minds and attention are scattered.
 Find a way to present your message in a visual format and your audience will be more apt to listen.

 Develop Real Metrics